Hertford: History

 One possible earlier mention of the town was in 672 AD: the first synod of a number of the bishops in England was held either in Hertford or at Hartford, Cambridgeshire.
 The synod was called by Theodore of Tarsus; decisions included the calculation of the date of Easter.

 The Anglo-Saxon Chronicle records that in 913 AD, Edward the Elder ordered the construction of two burhs (earthwork fortifications) either side of the ford over the River Lea at Hertford as part of his campaign against the Danes.

 By the time of the Domesday Book, Hertford had two churches, two markets and three mills.
 The Normans began work on Hertford Castle, and Hertford Priory was founded by Ralph de Limesy.
 King Henry II rebuilt the castle in stone, but in 1216, during the First Barons' War, it was besieged and captured after 25 days by Prince Louis of France.
 The castle was regularly visited by English royalty and in 1358, Queen Isabella, wife of Edward II, died there.
 The priory was dissolved in 1536 and subsequently demolished and in 1563, the Parliament of England met at the castle because of an outbreak of plague in London.

 Hertford grew and prospered as a market and county town; communication was improved by the construction of the Lea Navigation Canal in 1767 and the arrival of the railway in 1843.
 The Port Hill drill hall was completed in 1898 and Yeomanry House was brought into military use in 1910.

+Hartford, Connecticut is named after Hertford.